-To check content validity, clarity and comprehensibility as well as to determine the exact time needed to complete it, a pretest of the questionnaire was conducted on a sample of seven members of the academic and five members of the non-academic community.
+To test content validity, clarity and comprehensibility as well as to determine the exact time needed to complete it, a pretest of the questionnaire was conducted on a sample of academic and non-academic community.

 The sampling strategy was based on the assumption that there are different types (segments) of wine festival visitors so for purposes of data collection three distinctly different wine festivals were chosen.
-Data were collected between May and June 2019, and 462 usable questionnaires were collected.
 The empirical analysis was carried out using univariate (average scores), bivariate (ANOVA), and multivariate (cluster analysis) statistical methods.